Concepts, Definitions, and Help

 Deadline

-New proposals and beam time requests on existing proposals are accepted three times a year; see calendar.
+New General User-Regular and Partner User Proposals and experiment time requests (ETRs) on existing General User-Regular and Partner User Proposals are generally accepted three times a year; see calendar.

 Macromolecular crystallography (MX) access